Get all the latest data for the Algarve

 Do I need a specific visa to buy property in the Algarve right now?

-You do not need a residency visa to buy property in the Algarve in January 2026, and you can legally complete a purchase while visiting on a standard tourist entry, as long as you can obtain a NIF and meet the transaction requirements.
+You do not need a specific residence visa to buy residential property in the Algarve in June 2026, and a foreign buyer can usually buy while visiting as a tourist if the buyer can complete the legal and tax steps.

 Does buying property help me get residency and citizenship in the Algarve in 2026?

-As of early 2026, buying property in the Algarve does not automatically grant you residency or citizenship, and the well-known "Golden Visa" pathway through real estate was removed in recent reforms.
+As of 2026, buying property in the Algarve does not by itself give you Portuguese residency, permanent residency or citizenship.

 Can I legally rent out property on my visa in the Algarve right now?